chashikajw/ballerina-graphql-service/README.md

         - Resources
             - GET - products/{id}
             - POST - order
+4. Create a application in devportal and subscribe to the API.

-4. Start the GraphqlService and RestServicce
+5. Start the GraphqlService and RestServicce
     ```
     bal run graphqldemo
     ```